2026 Guide: How to Choose a Flight Academy in OKC

 • What’s the current aircraft rate?

-• What avionics will I be learning?
+• What avionics will students learn?

 • What happens if an aircraft is down for maintenance?